 The CT muscles are attached to the front of the thyroid cartilage and pull the cartilage forward and slightly down.
 Since the folds are attached to the back of the cartilage, this action pulls and stretches the vocal folds.

 The CT muscles stretch the cords, making the vocal cord lengths longer and thinner during vocal production.
 As a result, the vocal ligament also increases in tension, raising the pitch.
 This is just like stretching a rubber band.

 If you are a musician, you may be thinking if the cords are longer in head voice (the upper register), they should produce a lower note.

 Yes, a longer string normally produces a lower note; however, the vocal folds more than compensate for this lengthening by becoming thinner and adding more tension.
 This gives us the ability to sing very high notes.

-To reiterate: the vocal cords are short and thick in chest (or lower register) and long and thin in head (or upper register).
+To reiterate: the vocal cords are short and thick in chest voice (or lower register) and long and thin in head voice (or upper register).

 The relationship between the TA and CT muscles is significant in singing.
-If you engage too much TA tension when trying to sing higher, your voice will feel heavy and unable to reach the pitch.
-If you relax the TA too much and the CT or stretching muscles engage too strongly, you will flip to a light falsetto.
+If you engage too much TA tension when trying to sing higher, your voice will feel heavy, and you will be unable to reach the pitch.
+Conversely, if you relax the TA too much and the CT, or stretching, muscles engage too strongly, you will flip to a light falsetto.